theluckysuccess/drip-geek/readme.md

 So for example `__DRIP_HOT_DOG_BANANANA_SAUCE_A="true,true,DRIP_HOT_DOG_BANANANA_SAUCE_A,0xbe0eb53f46cd790cd13851d5eff43d12404d33e8,gAAAAABiQj5jonwif0vj2wf0joigj2wjr02fioj2goijiw4jg0jw0gjwigj0j0gw20jq20ij92h4g712g719h292hhfgufqwigviy1fbv1iebw-87wfbcviu2if2vhveoinwvoiwonbwefvqbvow8tghh3g0wvwj0jf20w0gjwerg0wjjiwfow="`

 #### Main Wallet
-The expected name of the environment variable that is the main wallet is `MAIN_BNB_WALLET`.
+This has nothng to do with the "Drip" version of a main wallet.
 This is used by the [Find and Fund Low Balances](#find-and-fund-low-balance-wallets) task and the [Send BNB](#send-bnb-to-1-or-more-wallet) task.
 This is the wallet you want to keep a good amount of BNB in.
-This program will then distribute that bnb to all your other wallets from this wallet.
+The environment variable that is the main wallet is `MAIN_BNB_WALLET`.
+This program will distribute that bnb to all your other wallets from this wallet.
 It should be a copy of 1 of your other wallets.
 So to continue our example if `sldkfjs` was also our main wallet there would be another entry in the .env file like this:
 For example `MAIN_BNB_WALLET="true,true,DRIP_A_WALLET,0xbe0eb53f46cd790cd13851d5eff43d12404d33e8,<some-stupidly-long-string-that-is-your-private-key-tokenized>"`

 It doesn't matter what you put for the second boolean the main wallet will never be fundable but I won't stop you from trying to fund it via a regular wallet environment variable if you are nutty like that